ITDSystems/alvex-inform-policy-extension/README.md

-# alfresco-inform-policy-extension-repo
+# alfresco-inform-policy-extension-repo v0.7

 An Alfresco 5.0 extension.
 Informs interested users about document updates.

 ### Installation
 For Linux
 * Clone the repo
+* Run `mvn install`
-* Run $mvn install from the root (make sure that you have maven and jdk8 installed)
+from the root (make sure that you have maven and jdk8 installed)
 * Copy the .amp file from target/ into {alfresco-directory}/amps/
-* Run $./{alfresco-directory}/bin/apply_amps.sh
+* Run './{alfresco-directory}/bin/apply_amps.sh`

-### How it works
-Extension contains AfterCreateVersionPolicy implementation, that collect all users in groups "Creator", "Last edtor", "Associated", "Editors" and informs them with emails if flag for group is "true".
+Now it's ready to work!

 ### Development build
 You'll need test models with cm:person assocs for developemnt and debug.
 Sample model and context for it are located under **src/test/resources/alfresco/extension/**.